To buy organic ghee, you should know first what organic ghee is and why it is counted as a superior product in the ghee category.

-The color of the pure organic ghee is yellow.
-In the ghee making process, the butter fat gets completely clarified and it turn into yellow golden in color.
+The color of pure organic ghee is yellow.
+In the ghee making process, the butterfat gets completely clarified and it turns into yellow-golden in color.
 However, some ghee may not show you golden yellow color but that is not for any compromised quality of this dairy staple.

 How to buy ghee online?